Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]REAPER[/h1]

-Vanilla Reapers are already excellent, so this rework mostly just fills the holes in their ability tree and buffs some of the weaker abilities, as well as improves the clarity of the in-game descriptions for some of the more confusing ones.
+Vanilla Reapers are already excellent, so this rework mostly just fills the holes in their ability tree and buffs some of the weaker abilities.

 [list]
 [*] Ability tree rearranged.
-[*] Many abilities had their descriptions improved for clarity.
 [*] Soul Harvest - increased Crit Chance boost per kill from 5 to 10 and max Crit Chance boost from 20 to 40.
 This lets you reach 100% crit at full stacks against flanked enemies if you use either upgraded Superior Laser Sight or Talon Ammo.
 Now can be triggered by Claymores, and apply to any attack that can crit, not just Vektor.
 [*] Sting - now a guaranteed crit and has a 2 turn cooldown instead of 1 use per mission.
 [*] Blood Trail - bonus damage now also applies to bleeding units, though there's no way to apply bleeding in this mod.
-[*] Infiltration (GTS perk) - hacking bonus increased from 25 to 125.
+[*] Infiltration (GTS perk) - hacking bonus increased from 25 to 75.
 [*] Squadsight, Tactical Rigging - now included into the main ability tree.
 [*] New ability: Improvised Silencer - Remove the chance of being revealed on the first shot after entering Shadow.
 [*] New ability: Shadow Rising - Shadow gains an additional charge.